GoogleChrome/web.dev/src/site/content/en/blog/workers-basics/index.md

 ### Features available to workers

-Due to their multithreaded behavior, web workers only has access to a subset of JavaScript's features:
+Due to their multithreaded behavior, Web Workers only has access to a subset of JavaScript's features:

 - The `navigator` object
 - The `location` object (read-only)